-Emails are now a vital part of every one’s day to day communication.
+Emails are now a vital part of everyone’s day-to-day communication.
 For those people who are very active online or who run their own business, a solid email management system can make a world of a difference to the overall success of their enterprise.
 Anyone can stay on top of their email inbox just by following a few guidelines and making use of the tools and software readily available.
-A healthy email routine is the way forward for those who cannot afford to miss even a single message.
+A healthy email routine is a way forward for those who cannot afford to miss even a single message.

 Read and reply